raggedkarma/godbreakersaga/src/honour-lies.md

 #### Infantry
 These are the backbone of any force, equipped with heavy armour and the best weapons, or pitchforks and fury.

-> A unit of infantry consists of four stands, facing toward the longest edge.
+> A unit of infantry consists of four stands, facing toward a long edge.

 #### Cavalry
 Capably trained soldiers granted the privilege of riding into battle.
 They are best used to harass and break enemy lines, and will suffer if caught out or knocked from their mounts.
 While some armies use them sparingly, others are entirely built on the backs of mobile warfare.

-> A unit of cavalry consists of four stands, facing toward the shorter edge.
+> A unit of cavalry consists of four stands, facing toward a short edge.

 #### Beasts
 Swarms of biting vermin driven before the main force, or great dogs raised from birth to hunt.
 They are pure havoc for any general to contend with.

-> A unit of beasts consists of four stands, facing toward the shorter edge.
+> A unit of beasts consists of six stands, all facing toward the same edge.

 #### Behemoths
 Great creatures or engines of war that may well turn the tide of any engagement, but may take longer to thunder into the maelstrom.
 Those who martial such incredible forces may be appreciably careful in their use or equally struck by their majesty and rely on them to their cost.

-> A unit of behemoths consists of three stands, facing toward the shorter edge.
+> A unit of behemoths consists of three stands, facing toward a short edge.

 ### Roles
 Regular units select a role which builds from its type to calculate its _Melee_, _Ranged_, _Defence_, _Morale_ and _Health_ values.
 Certain roles may limit the number of stands in a unit, to represent their rarity or poor fighting discipline.
 Every faction could rationalise any combination, and players are encouraged to experiment for themselves.